jotd666/pacman500/README.md

 MINOR ISSUES:

-- from floppy: crashes when exiting
+- from floppy: crashes when exiting (not confirmed)

 CREDITS: